argoproj/argo-rollouts/docs/features/analysis.md

           ))
 ```

+!!! note
-Note: The controller will error when merging the templates if:
+    The controller will error when merging the templates if:

     * multiple metrics in the templates have the same name
     * Two arguments with the same name both have values

 ## Failure Conditions